alexkander/loopback4-example-websocket/README.md

 `connection` event of the namespace with the `socket` object.
 Controller methods can subscribe to one or more message types and send messages to one or more clients.

 Each `socket` can join/leave rooms.
 Rooms are used to group/tag clients for messaging purposes.

 Middleware can be registered at global and namespace level.

 ## Basic use

 ```
+npm install
 npm start
 Open your browser to http://localhost:3000
 ```